A collection of reader’s stories

 You can find my story here: The Known, the Unknown and the Unknowable

 For more stories by male readers, see The Truth About Female Psychopaths, From Those Who Know

-Scroll down to read the stories
+Scroll down to the comments section to read the stories

 “Writing is an essential step in telling one’s story, because writing enables us to create order out of memory’s chaos.”

 please consider helping me to keep it up and running.
 You can give me a hand by purchasing one or more of the books below, which will help me with costs such as web hosting, design, security and time.
 Your support is very much appreciated.
 Thank you!